-Internet providers with gigabit internet plans include:
+Internet providers, featured with links to more information on internet plans, with gigabit internet plans include:

 - AT&T U-Verse: AT&T Internet fiber network is gradually expanding, and is slated to cover 67 metropolitan areas in all, along with the surrounding suburbs.
 The service costs $90 per month and comes with 1000Mbps speed.

 - Comcast XFINITY: Comcast Internet is a bit different from most gigabit internet providers because, as I mentioned earlier, their Gigabit Pro plan offers 2Gbps download and upload speeds rather than 1Gbps.
 That extra fast internet boost will cost you, though - to the tune of $300/month and a whopping $1000 installation fee.